vocdoni/vocdoni-node/README.md

 Currently dvotenode can operate in three modes:

 - **gateway** mode provides an entry point to the P2P networks for the clients (APP or Web), it uses most of the components from go-dvote.
-Detailed information can be found [here](https://vocdoni.io/docs/#/architecture/components/gateway)
+Detailed information can be found [here](https://docs.vocdoni.io/architecture/services/gateway.html)

 - **miner** mode provides a block validation node (full node) of the Vochain (Tendermint based blockchain for voting).
-Defailed information can be found [here](https://vocdoni.io/docs/#/architecture/components/vochain)
+Detailed information can be found [here](https://docs.vocdoni.io/architecture/services/vochain.html)
-- **oracle** mode provdes a bridge between Ethereum and the Vochain
+- **oracle** mode provides a bridge between Ethereum and the Vochain

 One of the design primitives of go-dvote is to run everything as a single daemon in order to have complete control over the components and avoid local RPC or IPC connections.
 So unlike other projects, go-dvote uses go-ethereum, go-ipfs and tendermint as GoLang libraries.